 Corrected Form 5498.
 If you file a Form 5498 with the IRS and later discover that there is an error on it, you must correct it as soon as possible.
-See part H in the 2011 General Instructions for Certain Information Returns or Pub.
+See part H in the 2015 General Instructions for Certain Information Returns or Pub.
 1220, if filing electronically.
 For example, if you reported contributions as rollover contributions in box 2, and you later discover that part of the contribution was not eligible to be rolled over and was, therefore, a regular contribution that should have been reported in box 1 (even if the amount exceeds the regular contribution limit), you must file a corrected Form 5498.

 Statements to participants.
 If you are required to file Form 5498, you must provide a statement to the participant.
-By January 31, 2012, you must provide participants with a statement of the December 31, 2011, value of the participant's account and RMD, if applicable.
-Trustees of SIMPLE IRAs also must provide a statement of the account activity by January 31.
-Contribution information for all other types of IRAs must be provided by May 31, 2012.
+By February 1, 2016, you must provide participants with a statement of the December 31, 2015, value of the participant's account and RMD, if applicable.
+Trustees of SIMPLE IRAs also must provide a statement of the account activity by February 1, 2016.
+Contribution information for all other types of IRAs must be provided by May 31, 2016.
 You are not required to provide information to the IRS or to participants as to whether a contribution is deductible or nondeductible.
 In addition, the participant is not required to tell you whether a contribution is deductible or nondeductible.

-If you furnished a statement of the FMV of the account, and RMD if applicable, to the participant by January 31, 2012, and no reportable contributions. including rollovers, recharacterizations, or Roth IRA conversions, were made for 2011, you need not furnish another statement (or Form 5498) to the participant to report zero contributions.
-However, you must file Form 5498 with the IRS by May 31, 2012, to report the December 31, 2011, FMV of the account.
-This rule also applies to beneficiary accounts under the inherited IRA rules on page 16.

-For more information about the requirement to furnish statements to participants, see part M in the 2011 General Instructions for Certain Information Returns.
+If you furnished a statement of the FMV of the account, and RMD if applicable, to the participant by February 1, 2016, and no reportable contributions, including rollovers, recharacterizations, or Roth IRA conversions, were made for 2015, you need not furnish another statement (or Form 5498) to the participant to report zero contributions.
+However, you must file Form 5498 with the IRS by May 31, 2016, to report the December 31, 2015, FMV of the account and, for years after 2015, the FMV of hard-to-value assets.
+This rule also applies to beneficiary accounts under the inherited IRA rules, earlier.
+For more information about the requirement to furnish statements to participants, see part M in the 2015 General Instructions for Certain Information Returns.

-If you do not furnish another statement to the participant because no reportable contributions were made for the year, the statement of the FMV of the account must contain a legend designating which information is being filed with the IRS.
+If you do not furnish another statement to the participant because no reportable contributions CAUTION were made for the year, the statement of the FMV of the account must contain a legend designating which information is being filed with the IRS.